Roseola vs Fifth Disease – Symptoms, Causes, Differences

 This infection mainly occurs during spring and winter, most often in children between 5-14 years of age.

-The clinical illness was first described in 1896 and named the fifth disease because of its 5th position in the numerical classification of 6 childhood illnesses which are associated with rashes.
+The clinical illness was first described in 1896 and named the fifth disease because of its 5th position in the numerical classification of 6 childhood illnesses that are associated with rashes.

 An individual commonly gets sick with slapped cheek disease within 4 to 14 days after getting infected with parvovirus B19.